lucapinello/CRISPResso/README.rst

 .. image:: https://github.com/lucapinello/CRISPResso/blob/master/CRISPResso.png?raw=true

-CRISPResso is a command line utility that implements a computational pipeline for the analysis of targeted CRISPR-Cas9 paired end sequence data.
+CRISPResso is a command line utility that implements a computational pipeline for the analysis of targeted CRISPR-Cas9 deep sequencing data.
-This algorithm allows the quantification of both non-homologous end joining (NHEJ) and homologous directed repair (HDR) occurrences.
+This algorithm allows for the quantification of both non-homologous end joining (NHEJ) and homologous directed repair (HDR) occurrences.

 CRISPResso automatizes and performs the following steps summarized in the figure below: